You Can Keep Your Dog Outside

 If you are not going to go out and provide your dog with water throughout the day there are electric water heaters available.
 A water heater does not excuse you from taking your dog out and exercising her.

-No. Dogs are social animals and it is not right to leave them outside without livestock to watch, other dogs to play with, or humans to interact with.
+No. Dogs are social animals and it is not right to leave them outside without livestock to watch, other dogs to play with, toys to chew on, or humans to interact with.

-Leaving a dog locked up alone in a garage is a horrible thing to do and will lead to excessive barking, chewing, and other abnormalities.
+Leaving a dog locked up alone in a garage, no matter what the weather conditions, is a horrible thing to do and will lead to excessive barking, chewing, and other abnormalities.